krmarshall/TotalWarhammerDataParser/README.md

 Requires RPFM (or at least the cli) to be available under ./rpfm

+A saner person would probably have used like mongoose or an ORM instead of stapling everything together...

 ## To Do
 - Merge and Parse mods
 - See how spreading works?